paulrayner/ddd_podcast/README.md

 * Null handling in constructors
 * Discuss Reza Rahman's JEE7 port (assuming it can be open-sourced)
 * Limit your abstractions - post by Ayende Rahien on Java sample app
+* Employing reference scenarios to explore the domain

 ## Todo